-"Should the Board choose to establish a separate rate rider for Non-RPP customers, the MUSH sector customers should likely be excluded.
+"Should the Board choose to establish a separate rate rider for Non- RPP customers, the MUSH sector customers should likely be excluded.
 CNPI's billing system has the capacity to exclude the MUSH sector customers but it will require system configuration modifications involving both internal and external resources."

 CNPI has requested that the Board review and approve the disposition of the December 31, 2008 balances of other Group 1 Deferral and Variance accounts as defined by the EDDVAR Report.
-For Fort Erie the total balance of the Group 1 accounts, excluding the 1588 global adjustment sub-account is a credit of \$70,808.
-The balance in the 1588 global adjustment sub-account is a debit of \$736,525.
-For Eastern Ontario Power, the total balance of the Group 1 accounts, excluding the 1588 global adjustment sub-account is a credit of \$461,152.
-The balance in the 1588 global adjustment sub-account is a debit of \$230,751.
+The total balance of the Group 1 accounts, excluding the 1588 global adjustment sub-account is a debit of \$872,701.
+The balance in the 1588 global adjustment sub-account is a debit of \$501,189.
 CNPI has included interest, using the Board's prescribed interest rates, on these account balances up to April 30, 2010.
 Debit balances are amounts recoverable from customers.

 As a matter of principle, Board staff would suggest that the Board may wish to consider establishing a separate rate rider for the disposition of the global adjustment subaccount balance.
 The rate rider would apply prospectively to non-RPP customers, and would exclude the MUSH sector and other designated customers that were on RPP.
 This approach would be more reflective of cost causality since it was that group of customers that were undercharged by the distributor in the first place.
 Board staff however notes that CNPI's current billing system could not readily accommodate that change.
 Board staff suggests that it would be useful to the Board were CNPI to review the Board's EB-2009-0405 Decision dated January 29, 2010 and provide comments in its reply submission as to whether the approach for the disposition of the global adjustment contained in that Decision (i.e. implementation through an adjustment to the Provincial Benefit item on thee bill) could be readily implemented by CNPI.